 Then I thought about my incentives, and how much it would suck to live in that world.

-I just can't see how a multi-coin world would function.
-Nobody's going to do the research.
-These tokens don't work for their intended purpose.
+I just canโt see how a multi-coin world would function.
+Would you really research 200 coins to narrow it down to a top 3?
+Most people can barely listen to me speak 5 minutes about bitcoin, so how is the average person going track multiple coins and manage their money for coffee payments or TV subscriptions?
 At the end of the day, everyone is just going to want bitcoin and be done with it.

 But Alts Go Up Faster Than Bitcoin!